↑

 • Email

 Ever feel afraid while serving in ministry?
 Scoffers gonna scoff.
-Here’s how to embolden your heart and find courage in ministry.
+Here’s how to encourage your heart and find peace and courage in ministry.

 Serving the Lord can be lots of things that are wonderful.

-We are often helping people when they are at their lowest point, we see that sharing the gospel can change lives, and we are growing closer to the Lord on our journey.
+We often help people when they are at their lowest point.
+We see that sharing the gospel can change lives, and we are growing closer to the Lord on our journey.

-Although there are lots of things we could be afraid of, I believe some of the scariest days are those when the only things we hear are the voices of the scoffers (and then the memories of the voices of the scoffers!).
+Although there are many things we could be afraid of, I believe some of the scariest days are those when the only things we hear are the voices of the scoffers (and then the memories of the voices of the scoffers!).

 Thankfully, with lots of prayers, I found ways to find courage in ministry, specifically when faced with scoffers.

-Today, I’d like to share them with you so you can have courage and be encouraged in your ministry!
+Today, I’d like to share them with you so you can be courageous and encouraged in your ministry!

 Courage in Ministry – Scripture Says to Expect the Scoffers